gillenbrown/library/README.md

 You'll probably want to run this in a screen session or just move the process to the background to get your terminal back.

 # Acknowledgements
+This would not be possible without the [ads library](https://github.com/andycasey/ads) maintained by Andy Casey.

 <a href="https://www.flaticon.com/free-icons/book" title="book icons">Book icons created by Icongeek26 - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/dropdown-arrow" title="dropdown arrow icons">Dropdown arrow icons created by NextGen - Flaticon</a>